 This menu allows you to see what has recently been changed on an individual’s page.
 This is also where you would come to reverse incorrect changes you or another person made.

-- If you decided that the information you just added is incorrect, a small box with the heading Latest Changes will show all the recent changes that have occurred for that individual.
-You can click ‘show all’ and select the information that you just changed, and click ‘restore’ next to that information.
-This should revert that individual's information back to what it used to look like.
+● If you decided that the information you just added is incorrect, a small box with the heading Latest Changes will show all the recent changes that have occurred for that individual.
+You can click “show all” and select the information that you have just changed, then click “restore” next to that information.
+This should revert that individual's information back to what looked like before that change was made.

 You can modify the type of relationship between family members (biological, adopted, guardianship, or step).
 To do so:

-- Underneath each parent’s name, there will be a “+ Add” button.
+● Underneath each parent’s name, there will be a “+ Add” button.
 If there is no relationship type listed, or if that relationship type is wrong, click the “+ Add” button to add a new relationship type.
-Select the type of relationship from the dropdown list and explain why you are selecting that type of relationship.
-If you are replacing an existing relationship type, be sure to delete the incorrect type.
+Select the type of relationship from the dropdown list and explain why you are specifying that type of relationship.
+If you are replacing an existing relationship type, be sure to delete the incorrect option.

 You can also delete relationships on this page.
 All relationships between persons must be deleted before individuals can be deleted.
 To delete a relationship: